Why I Chose to Study in Bangalore, India

 Nonetheless, I am so thrilled to grow academically and creatively.
 I’m inspired everyday.
 While it snows at home in the Northeast, I’ll be happily sweating in India’s 90-degree weather.

-Why I Chose to Study in Bangalore, India photo credits Danielle C.
+Why I Chose to Study in Bangalore, India photo credits Danielle C and Unsplash.